God Bless America: Notable public performances

-In 1940, "God Bless America" was the official campaign song for both President Franklin Delano Roosevelt and his Republican opponent, Wendell Willkie.
-At that time, the song represented cultural and religious tolerance.
+In 1940, "God Bless America" served as the official campaign song for both President Franklin Delano Roosevelt and his Republican opponent, Wendell Willkie.
+At the time, the song was associated with cultural and religious tolerance.

-Irving Berlin personally performed the song on The Ed Sullivan Show on May 5, 1968, during an episode dedicated to him in honor of his 80th birthday.
+Irving Berlin performed the song on The Ed Sullivan Show on May 5, 1968, during an episode dedicated to him in honor of his 80th birthday.

-During a live television broadcast on the evening of the September 11 terrorist attacks in 2001, following addresses by then House and Senate leaders, Speaker Dennis Hastert (Republican) and Tom Daschle (Democrat), members of the United States Congress broke out into an apparently spontaneous verse of "God Bless America" on the steps of the Capitol building in Washington, D.C.
+During a live television broadcast on the evening of the September 11 terrorist attacks in 2001, members of the United States Congress sang "God Bless America" on the steps of the Capitol following remarks by Speaker Dennis Hastert and Senate Majority Leader Tom Daschle.

-On July 21, 2011, Smith's version of the song was played as NASA's final wakeup call for Space Shuttle Atlantis (STS-135), capping the 30-year Space Shuttle program.
+On July 21, 2011, Smith's recording was used as NASA's final wakeup call for Space Shuttle Atlantis (STS-135), marking the end of the 30-year Space Shuttle program.

 Sports events

 National Hockey League

-"God Bless America" has been performed at home games of the National Hockey League's Philadelphia Flyers and those of the Ottawa Senators in which the visiting team is from the United States.
-(The NHL requires arenas in both the U.S. and Canada to perform both "The Star-Spangled Banner" and "O Canada," the Canadian national anthem, at games that involve teams from both countries.)
+"God Bless America" has been performed at home games of the National Hockey League's Philadelphia Flyers and at games of the Ottawa Senators when the visiting team is from the United States.
+The NHL requires arenas in both the U.S. and Canada to perform both "The Star-Spangled Banner" and "O Canada" at games involving teams from both countries.

-At some Flyers' home games, especially during big games and the playoffs, their main anthem singer, Lauren Hart, has sung "God Bless America" alternating lyrics with Kate Smith on a video screen, until 2019.
-Smith actually appeared in person to sing at select Flyers games, including their 1974 Stanley Cup clinching game against the Boston Bruins, to which she received a thunderous ovation from the passionate Philadelphia fans.
-Before games whenever "God Bless America" is performed until 2019, Lou Nolan, the PA announcer for the Flyers at the Wells Fargo Center, would say: "Ladies and gentlemen, at this time, we ask that you please rise and remove your hats and salute to our flags and welcome the No. 1 ranked anthemist in the NHL, our very own Lauren Hart, as she sings (if the visiting team is from Canada, O Canada, followed by) God Bless America, accompanied by the great Kate Smith."
+At some Flyers home games, especially during major games and the playoffs, anthem singer Lauren Hart performed "God Bless America" alternating lyrics with Kate Smith on a video screen until 2019.
+In 2026, owing to the Flyers making the 2026 Stanley Cup playoffs, the song return sung only by without accompaniment by Smith.
+Smith also appeared in person at select Flyers games, including their 1974 Stanley Cup clinching game, where she received a strong ovation.
+Before performances of the song, PA announcer Lou Nolan would ask fans to rise and welcome Hart, "accompanied by the great Kate Smith".